 We all share a vision for the future — a world free of multiple sclerosis.
 Our commitment to that vision is unwavering and comprehensive.
-Whether it's driving collaborative research on multiple continents, developing information shared through an MS specialist for someone receiving an MS diagnosis, or advocating for necessary change in Washington D.C. — or your home town — we are there.
+Whether it's driving collaborative research on multiple continents, connecting someone newly diagnosed with an MS Navigator, or advocating to drive change for people with MS —no one has to face MS alone.
+The National MS Society is here to be a supportive partner to everyone affected by multiple sclerosis.

 Achieving our mission, and ultimately ending MS forever, requires reliance on a broad base of support.
 Each year, hundreds of thousands of people give generously to the National MS Society.
 In fact, the large majority of our funds come from people making contributions of less than $100.